The Wave Trace and Birkhoff Billiards: Computing the wave trace

-in the Neumann case. \end{lemm} For completeness, we repeat the proof derived in \cite{Vig18} as it contains substantial geometric insight. \begin{proof} For the localized wave trace, we only need to consider orbits which contribute to the singularities in $[t_j,T_j]$.
+For the localized wave trace, we only need to consider orbits which contribute to the singularities in $[t_j,T_j]$.
 Recall that for positive time, Theorem \ref{8 orbit lemma} gives $8$ orbits connecting $x$ to $y$ in $j$ reflections and approximately one rotation.
 These orbits coalesce into geodesic loops as $(x, y) \to \Delta \d \Omega$.
 However, as the orbits coalesce within various configurations, not all of the limiting orbits will have $j$ reflections.
 As $\Omega$ satisfies the noncoincidence condition \eqref{NCC}, only the limiting geodesic loops of rotation number $1/j$ will contribute to the wave trace near $[t_j,T_j]$.
 See Figure \ref{configurations} for visualizing the geometric arguments which follow.
-As $(x, y) \to \Delta \d \Omega$, the two orbits of $j$ reflections in $TT$ configuration $(k = 1,5)$ converge geometrically to a loop of $j+1$ reflections.
+We will say that a sequence of billiard orbits $\gamma_n$ converges geometrically to another orbit $\gamma_0$ if all impact points on the boundary converge to those of $\gamma_0$ in order.
+Note that the limiting orbit may have a different number of reflections if certain impact points coalesce in the limit.
+To demonstrate geometric convergence in this sense, it suffices to show convergence of any two consecutive impact points to two distinct points in the limiting orbit.
+All other points of reflection on the boundary are then smoothly and implicitly determined by the limiting link formed between these two. \\ \\ As $(x, y) \to \Delta \d \Omega$, the two orbits of $j$ reflections in $TT$ configuration $(k = 1,5)$ converge geometrically to a loop of $j+1$ reflections.
 The additional vertex appears at the boundary point where $x$ and $y$ coalesce.
 Similarly, the two $NN$ orbits of $j$ reflections $(k = 4,8)$ can be seen to converge to loops of $j-1$ reflections.
-In this case, the first and last moments of reflection at the boundary converge to a single impact point.
+In this case, the first and last points of reflection at the boundary converge to a single impact point.
 The four orbits of $j$ reflections in $TN$ $(k = 2,6)$ and $NT$ $(k = 3,7)$ configurations preserve exactly $j$ reflections in the limit.
 Hence, when $x, y \in \text{int} \Omega$ converge to $\Delta \d \Omega$, only $4$ of the $8$ orbits contribute to geodesic loops of $j$ reflections.
-However, in the same limit, two additional $TT$ orbits of $j-1$ reflections converge to a loop of $j - 1 + 1 = j$ reflections.
-Similarly, two $NN$ orbits of $j+1$ reflections converge to a loop of $j+1 -1 = j$ reflections.
+However, in the same limit, two additional $TT$ orbits of $j-1$ reflections converge to a loop of $(j - 1) + 1 = j$ reflections.
+Similarly, two $NN$ orbits of $j+1$ reflections converge to a loop of $(j+1) -1 = j$ reflections.
 Any other orbit from $x$ to $y$ with strictly less than $j-1$ or strictly more than $j+1$ reflections at the boundary cannot converge to a loop of $j$ reflections.
 As we have localized the wave trace near the isolated set of lengths $[t_j,T_j]$ and $\Omega$ satisfies the noncoincidence condition \eqref{NCC}, only the $4 + 2 + 2 = 8$ orbits which converge geometrically to a loop of exactly $j$ reflections will contribute to singularities here.
 All additional orbits contribute smooth errors to the wave trace in a small neighborhood of $[t_j,T_j]$. \\ \\ It should also be clarified that although the parametrices $S_j(t,x,y)$ are constructed in the interior, we can in fact extend them continuously to the diagonal of the boundary and this extension coincides with that of the true propagator $S(t,x,x)$ ($x \in \d \Omega$) modulo lower order terms.
 Both propagators agree up to lower order Lagrangian distributions in the interior, microlocally near the canonical relations $\Gamma_\pm^j$.
 The explicit oscillatory integral representation for each $S_j(t,x,y)$ in fact shows that they extend continuously up to the boundary and its diagonal, since the functions $\Psi_j^k(x,y)$ do.
 The true wave kernel $S(t,x,y)$ also extends continuously up to the boundary as a family of distributions.
 To see this, note that